 ACN 649 676 111

-Gilbert + Tobin is an independent Australian law firm, with over 900 partners and employees.
+Gilbert + Tobin is an independent Australian law firm, with 1029 partners and employees in its partnership and associated entities.
 The firm was founded in 1988 by Danny Gilbert and Tony Tobin as a small team of lawyers focused on providing excellent legal advice on high-profile, complex matters.

-Gilbert + Tobin provide legal services to corporations, governments, non-profits and other organisations on their most challenging issues.
-Our practice groups during the year were organised as Disputes & Investigations; Corporate Advisory; Competition & Regulation; Banking & Finance; Technology & Digital; Energy & Infrastructure; Intellectual Property; and Real Estate.
+Gilbert + Tobin provides legal services to corporations, governments, non-profits and other organisations on their most challenging issues.
+Our practice groups during the year were organised as Disputes & Investigations; Corporate Advisory; Consumer, Competition and Market Regulation; Banking & Finance; Technology & Digital; Energy & Infrastructure; Intellectual Property; and Real Estate.
 In addition to legal services, we also provide consulting services to clients on inhouse legal operations and technology, through our G+T Innovate team.

-Gilbert + Tobin has been committed to improving the human rights of all since the founding of the firm by Danny Gilbert and Tony Tobin in 1988.
+Gilbert + Tobin has been committed to improving the human rights of all since the founding of the firm.
 Since inception, pro bono work has been a vital part of who we are, what we stand for and what we do.
 The firm’s pro bono legal practice has a proud track record and human rights is one of the core focus areas of the practice group.
-Our commitment to pro bono legal services was informed by the strong view of the founding partners that legal service providers have responsibilities to the community to help ensure that our legal system is fair and accessible to all, and this view is shared firm-wide.
+Our commitment to pro bono legal services was informed by the strong view of the founding partners that legal services have responsibilities to the community to help ensure that our legal system is fair and accessible to all, and this view is shared firm wide.
+We maintain a strong commitment to the provision of pro bono services to disadvantaged people and not-for-profit organisations and focus on reconciliation with Australia’s Indigenous peoples.

-Gilbert + Tobin is an unincorporated partnership of 107 individuals and provides legal services.
+Gilbert + Tobin is an unincorporated partnership of 108 partners and provides legal services.
 We operate in Australia only, through three offices located in Sydney, Melbourne, and Perth.
 We do not have any international locations; however, we regularly advise international clients and work closely with leading overseas law firms to support our clients.

-The G+T group is governed by a board selected from among the partners of Gilbert + Tobin.
-Each of the associated entities in the group have their own board of directors.
+The Gilbert + Tobin partnership and its associated entities is governed by a board selected from among the partners of Gilbert + Tobin.
+Each associated entity, including G&T Service Company, has its own board of directors, under the oversight of the Gilbert + Tobin Board.

-D.T Gilbert & S Nickless & W.R Spain trading as Gilbert + Tobin (the partnership) employs all the firm’s admitted legal practitioner staff.
+D.T Gilbert & S Nickless & W.R Spain trading as Gilbert + Tobin (Gilbert + Tobin partnership) employs all the firm’s admitted legal practitioner staff.

-G&T Service Company Pty Ltd as trustee for the G&T Services Trust (G&T Service Company), provides operational services to support the partnership and employs most of the firm’s operational staff.
+G&T Service Company provides operational services to support the partnership and employs most of the firm’s operational staff.
 G&T Service Company delivers its services, in part, through an outsourced arrangement with Elevate Services Limited, who provides services from a dedicated service centre based in India.

 Table 2 Number of staff employed by each Gilbert + Tobin entity